randellluangrath/Widget/README.md

 # Widget

 This was built using the latest versions of Angular and .NET Core.
-The architecture pattern chosen for the back-end is a loose Onion Architecture approach.
+The architecture pattern chosen for the back-end is a loose Onion Architecture approach and the design pattern used to create the widget was a smart/dumb component approach.
 The weather and news data are fetched from public APIs, but the local file/application data is mocked.
 PrimeNG was the material library used on the client side.

 ![widget-demo](https://user-images.githubusercontent.com/7450751/220909758-5b1f03f8-5527-40d7-845d-01b23936e227.gif)